stevenrobertson/sd-docs/report/filtering2.md

 - Bilateral filter
   The bilateral filter is also defined as a weighted average of nearby pixels, in a manner very similar to the Gaussian convolution filter described above.
-  The difference i s that the bilateral filter takes into account the difference in value with the neighbors to preserve edges while smoothing.
+  The difference is that the bilateral filter takes into account the difference in value with the neighbors to preserve edges while smoothing.
 The key idea of the bilateral filter is that for a pixel to influence another pixel, it should not only occupy a nearby location but also have a similar value.